The United States flag under a persons photo indicates they were a veteran.

 On June 20, 1964, Shirley married Roger Rivera at Rice Lutheran Church.
 They were blessed with one son, Roger Jr., whom they loved and cherished dearly.

 Family was everything to Shirley; she loved caring for them and spending time with them.
-She also enjoyed tending to her flowers and going fishing.
+She also enjoyed tending her flowers and going fishing.
 She made many special memories keeping up with her family and supporting her husband’s (sometimes wild) ideas and hobbies.
 Admired for her strength and generosity; her home was always a warm, welcoming place for everyone, with a fresh cup of coffee always ready to go.

 Shirley passed away in her home on January 25, 2026, at the age of 79.